 1031 tax deferred exchanges provide real estate agents a tremendous opportunity to increase commissions!
 Conversely, by not understanding a few key exchange concepts, real estate agents often can unknowingly incur increased liability.
 We have provided answers below to questions frequently asked by residential real estate agents.

 A: The verbiage below is satisfactory in establishing the Exchanger’s intent to perform a tax deferred exchange and releases the other parties from costs or liabilities as a result of the exchange.
+More info on this topic here.

 “Buyer is aware that Seller intends to perform an IRC Section 1031 tax deferred exchange.
 Seller requests Buyer’s cooperation in such an exchange and agrees to hold Buyer harmless from any and all claims, costs, liabilities, or delays in time resulting from such an exchange.
 Buyer agrees to an assignment of this contract to 1031 Exchange Place by the Seller.”